menu

 Demographics

-The per capita income in Langley in 2018 was $15,223, which is low income relative to South Carolina and the nation.
-This equates to an annual income of $60,892 for a family of four.
-Langley also has one of the higher rates of people living in poverty in the nation, with 30.18% of its population below the federal poverty line.
+The per capita income in Langley in 2022 was $20,424, which is low income relative to South Carolina and the nation.
+This equates to an annual income of $81,696 for a family of four.
+However, Langley contains both very wealthy and poor people as well.

 Langley is a somewhat ethnically-diverse town.
 The people who call Langley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Langley residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Langley include Irish, English, German, Dutch, and Other Arab.
+Important ancestries of people in Langley include Irish, German, Dutch, English, and Other Subsaharan African.

 The most common language spoken in Langley is English.
 Other important languages spoken here include Spanish and Polish.